 This may not be a challenge per se, but having patient records on a decentralized chain also presumes patients will need to self-manage their records, and this may be something not many of us are accustomed to.

 Again, if you’ve followed along closely, you already understand that if not a cure-all, but quite a workable variant, is developing a private blockchain-based EHR solution.
 Such an approach will require all new members to authorize before they can start transacting on the platform.

 In addition, you’d need to architect the blockchain so that nodes on the network store on-chain only meta-data.
 As for patient health data (medical records with imagery and other files), it needs to stay in a secured cloud, linked to the blockchain ledger.
 That will increase the speed of operations within the EHR dramatically.

 So in effect, when creating an EHR product using blockchain, you’ll be merging together blockchain and good old cloud technologies like Amazon Web Services via APIs.
 That way, you’ll be able to integrate with off-chain data sets.

 Patientory is a blockchain-based EHR solution that avoids being called that and prefers the metaphor of a bridge connecting siloed medical and health record-keeping systems.
 The company takes a user-centric approach, connecting patients with care providers via a mobile app.
 Patients pay for storing their data on the chain with a proprietary cryptocurrency.

-Medibloc is a startup working on several healthcare products, one of which is Dr.Palette — a blockchain-powered EMR that works through a mobile app for patients and provides a web interface for doctors.
+Medibloc is a startup working on several healthcare products for early adopters, one of which is Dr.Palette — a blockchain-powered EMR (helps encrypt data) that works through a mobile app for patients and provides a web interface for doctors.